Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_application_insights"></a> [application\_insights](#input\_application\_insights)

 Description: An object describing the Application Insights resource to create.
 This includes the following properties:
-- `resource_id` - The resource ID of an existing Application Insights resource, set to null if a new one should be created.
+- `resource_id` - The resource ID of an existing Application Insights resource.
+If null, `create_new` must be 'false'.
 - `create_new` - A flag indicating if a new resource must be created.
 If set to 'false', resource\_id must not be 'null'.
+- `ignore` - (Optional) A flag whether to consider the resource all together.
+If set to 'true', no resource will be created nor will an existing resource be associated with the workspace.
+- `tags` - (Optional) Tags for the app. insights resource.

 Type: